tychay/one-click-child-theme/readme.txt

 already a child theme.
 Instead I offer the ability to repair the Child theme or copy template files from the parent into the child for editing.

+= Can the plugin be deleted after I create a Child Theme with it? =

+Yes.
+The purpose of the plugin is fulfilled.
+Congratulations!
+Personally, I'd disable it, instead of delete it.

+Having said that, there are some things that it'll help with after your child theme's birth.
+Think of it as a parenting guide for your new child theme.

+= Features like? =

+* Repair a child theme created in the old style.
+* Copy templates over from your parent theme into your child theme.

 = What does the "Repair Child Theme" button do? =

-WordPress changed the [recommended way of handling parent references in child themes][http://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme]. if this plugin detected the child theme was done in the old style, it shows this button.
+WordPress changed the [recommended way of handling parent references in child themes][http://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme].
+Ie this plugin detects your child theme was done in the old style, it shows this button.
 Clicking on it will make the plugin attempt a repair into the new style.

+= What's with the debugging/error code on child theme creation? =

+You have an old version of this plugin, please update to the latest one.

+I wrote this plugin back **during** a talk at WordCamp SF 2011 about CSS Themeing in order to help the person sitting next to me.
+I just didn't get to some things… for years.
+Sorry about that!
+The debugging code didn't do affect any behavior, it was a sign of me being lazy and not realizing that the plugin would have tens of thousands of avid users! :-(

 = Why should I use your plugin and not [<insert competitor here> ](https://wordpress.org/plugins/search.php?q=child+theme)

 What?
 People have forked my idea because I left Automattic (WordPress) for Wikimedia (Wikipedia) three years ago?
 This means war!
 Other plugins, you're going down!
-Face the pent-up aggression of a pointy-haired boss being kept away from development for years!
+Steel yourself for the pent-up aggression of a pointy-haired boss being kept away from the programming console for years.

-As to why this plugin is the best.
-Using anything else is like drinking [New Coke](http://en.wikipedia.org/wiki/New_Coke) to OCCT's Coke Classic.
+As to why this plugin is the best, using anything else is like drinking [New Coke](http://en.wikipedia.org/wiki/New_Coke) to OCCT's Coke Classic.
 Experience the original plugin taste your parents knew and loved!
 Plus, I have four-year old screenshots on my theme page, a way cooler plugin icon, and a